airbytehq/airbyte/docs/project-overview/changelog/connectors.md

 **You can request new connectors directly** [**here**](https://github.com/airbytehq/airbyte/issues/new?assignees=&labels=area%2Fintegration%2C+new-integration&template=new-integration-request.md&title=)**.**

-Note: Airbyte is not built on top of Singer, but is compatible with Singer's protocol.
-Airbyte's ambitions go beyond what Singer enables to do, so we are building our own protocol that will keep its compatibility with Singer's one.
+Note: Airbyte is not built on top of Singer but is compatible with Singer's protocol.
+Airbyte's ambitions go beyond what Singer enables us to do, so we are building our own protocol that maintains compatibility with Singer's protocol.

 Check out our [connector roadmap](https://github.com/airbytehq/airbyte/projects/3) to see what we're currently working on.